310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 Young Master, I apologize for asking you to visit me all the way here.

-This is my personal outfit.
+This is my personalized outfit.
 I requested Anzu-san to tailor it to look similar to that of a butler’s.

 What do you think?
 Am I worthy in your eyes…?
 {% endbubble %}